-We know that some of children and young people live in abusive and violent households, and some are affected by drugs and alcohol.
-Young people are often affected by issues across our priority themes which affect them more deeply, causing longer term damage.
+We know that some children and young people live in abusive and violent households, and some are affected by drugs and alcohol.
 We must safeguard our young people from individuals that intend to cause them harm through the supply of drugs and sexual exploitation (CSE).
 We must also challenge growing trends such as knife crime, serious youth violence and the impact of gang culture.
-There also remains a concern that the behaviour of some of young people puts individuals and communities at risk and that increases in their fears is leading to a worrying national trend of carrying knives for safety.
+There also remains a concern that the behaviour of some young people puts individuals and communities at risk.